Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 [https://support.mozilla.org/en-US/kb/containers](https://support.mozilla.org/en-US/kb/containers)

 ### Edge
-You can just open multiple instances of Microsoft Edge browser.<br><br>
+Microsoft Edge browser opens a new instance when you open it so just track.<br><br>

 !!! warning "Live zKill stream"
     When running multiple instances with zKill livestream enabled the service may stop working since you would send too many requests from the same IP-address.
 I recommend using it only on one instance.